Academic Catalog 2024-2025

 Candidates for admission must meet all of the university's specified supplementary admission criteria if applying to an impacted program or university.

 The CSU will announce during the fall filing period those CSUs or programs that are impacted.
-Detailed information on university and program impaction is available on the Impaction at the CSU website.
+Detailed information on university and program impaction is available on the Access & Impaction Website.

 Applicants must file applications for admission to an impacted program during the initial filing period.
 Applicants who wish to be considered for impacted programs at more than one CSU should file an application at each university for which they seek admission consideration.